Dismer228/Flight-Search-Service-using-Neo4j/README.md

 # Flight-Search-Service-using-Neo4j
-Warehouse service, using Docker (to setup and run DB), python (flask, neo4j libraries needed) and Postman with PUT,GET,POST,DELETE methods.
+Flight search service, using Docker (to setup and run DB), python (flask, neo4j libraries needed) and Postman with PUT,GET,POST,DELETE methods.
 Includes these methods:
 # Register a new city.
 # Get cities.